michaelmarty/UniDec/readme.md

 ## Change Log

 v.
+1.1.0

+**Added Linear and Power Law calibrations for T-Wave IM-MS.** These are highly untested so proceed with caution.
+Please let me know how they work.

+Linear: Reduced CCS = Calibration Parameter 1 * Reduced Drift Time + Calibration Parameter 2
+Power Law: Reduced CCS = Calibration Parameter 1 * (Reduced Drift Time ^ Calibration Parameter 2)

+(For reference, the previous log calibration was and is)
+Log: Reduced CCS = Exp(Calibration Parameter 1 * log(Reduced Drift Time) + Calibration Parameter 2)

+Dr. Tim Allison updated CDCReader.exe, which converts Waters Raw IMMS files into txt to perform more accurately with small bin sizes and with ending m/z cutoffs.

+v.
+1.0.13

+Added **log and square root intensity scales** under the advanced menu.
+Note, these don't save with the file but carry over from the session.
+Added DPI control for figure outputs in save figure dialog.
+Improved GUI to better save user input.
+Added an advanced menu item to **open the current save directory** in the file explore of the OS.

+v.
 1.0.12

 Added drag and drop in the data collector utility.
 Can drop either text files to add them to the list or a JSON save file to load it.